 Notice of Admission Decisions

-All admission decisions are final.
+All admission decisions are final and transmitted to the Admissions Office for applicant notification.
 The admissions process is competitive.
-If accepted, applicants are given a period of time to consider the offer and then confirm enrollment or decline the admissions offer.
+If accepted, applicants are given a period of time to consider the offer and then confirm or decline enrollment.

 Program Cancellation or Postponement